-These freeze well, so they are the perfect appetizer to make and freeze this weekend for a get-together later in the week.
+These hand pies freeze well, so they are the perfect appetizer to make and freeze this weekend for a get-together later in the week.

 Spinach and Artichoke Dip Hand Pies

-- 1 cup thawed and well-drained, finely chopped frozen spinach
+- 1 cup finely chopped Frozen Spinach, thawed and well-drained

 - 1/2 cup grated Parmesan

 - Preheat the oven to 350 degrees F. (Only if you will be baking these right away.)
-Lightly grease a cookie sheet or cover with parchment paper.
+Lightly grease a sheet pan or cover with parchment paper.